Scientific Name

 Description

 Crassula plegmatoides is a small succulent with erect to decumbent stems and gray, rarely grey-green leaves closely clasping around the stem to form a four-angled column.
-The stems are up to 6 inches (15 cm) long, usually only with one main branch, rarely with a few much shorter ones from the base.
-Columns are up to 0.8 inches (2 cm) across.
-Leaves are fleshy, broadly ovate, strongly concave above and convex below, and densely covered with spherical papillae.
-They are about 0.3 inches (0.8 cm) long and 0.5 inches (1.3 cm) wide.
+The stems can grow up to 6 inches (15 cm) long, usually only with one main branch, rarely with a few much shorter ones from the base.
+The columns can reach up to 0.8 inches (2 cm) across.
+The leaves are fleshy, broadly ovate, strongly concave above and convex below, and densely covered with spherical papillae.
+They can measure about 0.3 inches (0.8 cm) long and 0.5 inches (1.3 cm) wide.

-The flowers are tubular, cream, fading to brown, and appear in small round-topped clusters on a pubescent, up to 2.4 inches (6 cm) long peduncle in late summer or fall.
+The tubular, cream-colored flowers fade to brown and appear in small, round-topped clusters on a pubescent stalk that can grow up to 2.4 inches (6 cm) long in late summer or fall.

-C. plegmatoides is similar to Crassula deceptor but is easily distinguished by the adpressed apex of the leaves.
+Crassula plegmatoides is similar to Crassula deceptor but can be easily distinguished by the adpressed apex of its leaves.

 Hardiness